Vinidel/challenge/README.md

 # Challenge

-This project constains the solution for the PragmaTeam Restaurant Challenge
+This project constains the solution for the PragmaTeam Restaurant Challenge.

 #Frameworks